cjmielke/RxRx19-analysis/README.md

 ![](results/drughist.png)

 Taking the top 10k predictions, and counting by drug name, we get a similar list of hits enriched for antivirals.
 My favorite is **camostat**, found in this list and the results from the unsupervised approach above.
-This is a protease inhibitor for the TMPRSS enzyme required for Sars-CoV-2 entry into cells.
+This is a protease inhibitor for the TMPRSS2 enzyme required for Sars-CoV-2 entry into cells.

+The top hit, Thymoquinone, is a notable PAINS member, so we can probably ignore it.
 Lets not talk about the hydroxychloroquine hit :)

     196 Thymoquinone
     184 Ribavirin